-Further data sources should become available again in the near future, particularly in nationwide representative repeated cross-section or longitudinal surveys (and the raw datasets used to produce national accounts figures), in authorized custom-data extracts, and in restricted-access
+Further data sources should become available again in the near future, particularly in nationwide representative repeated cross-section or longitudinal surveys (and the raw datasets used to produce national accounts figures), in authorized custom-data extracts, and in restricted-access data enclaves for precise tax data and income composition.2 For these preliminary estimates to date we make do strictly with public-use administrative data.

 1Compare companion studies at wid.world for additional methodological notes on and worldwide estimates of distributional national accounts.
-See Alvaredo et al (2016) for the earliest efforts in this direction, and Alvaredo et al (2020) for the latest.
 For additional context on United States data and methods, see also Piketty-Saez-Zucman (2018); Fisher-Post (2020); and Saez-Zucman (2019), (2020a) and (2020b), as well as the extensive documentation available online at http://gabriel-zucman.eu/usdina/.